hantsy/rsocket-sample/GUIDE.md

 ```

 Start the client and server respectively.
-And try to use `curl` to access `http://localhost:8080`.
+And try to  access `http://localhost:8080` by `curl` .

 ```bash
 curl http://localhost:8080
 ```

-In the output console the server application, it print the result like this.
+In the output console of the server application, you can see the information like the following.

 ![msg](./msg.png)

+As you see, the sent message is received.

 Check the source codes from  [Github](https://github.com/hantsy/rsocket-sample).